Political Science, English, History, Journalism, Open Option, Psychology, Sociology, Criminal Justice, and Economics.

 their four years in the Greenlee School.

-If you are pursuing a major in Criminal Justice Studies, consider joining the Criminal Justice League Learning Community!
+If you are pursuing a major in Criminal Justice, consider joining the Criminal Justice League Learning Community!
 You will join a group of about 35 first-year students in two shared classes and a seminar where will learn about your major, crime and the societal and criminal justice response to it, on-campus resources and activities, and future careers.
 You will connect with faculty and students both in and outside the classroom through activities like lively in-class discussions and fascinating field trips to local criminal justice agencies.
 You will imagine your future career and the steps necessary to achieve your goals by visiting Iowa State’s career fairs and discovering possible internship and job opportunities.
-You will collaborate with an academically successful peer mentor, who is a junior or senior in the Criminal Justice Studies major.
+You will collaborate with an academically successful peer mentor, who is a junior or senior in the Criminal Justice major.

 Register for this learning community during summer orientation and class registration.